unsalted-baked-potato-chips/unsalted-engine/CONVENTIONS.md

 Errorable funcions should always return error status as an i8.

-Only return non-primitives in inline functions.
+Only inline functions may return non-primitives.

 Non errorable functions that return information should be inlined.
 ## Typing